wodx521/keepasshttp-connector/documentation/KeePassHttp-Connector.md

 By clicking on an entry of the list or when the username field loose the focus it checks whether the username belongs to one of the received credentials and fills-in the password field.

-This feature is activated by default and can be disabled on the settings page of chromeIPass.
+This feature is activated by default and can be disabled on the settings page of KeePassHTTP-Connector.

 [<img src="https://raw.github.com/pfn/passifox/master/documentation/images/cip-autocomplete.png" alt="autocomplete" />](https://raw.github.com/pfn/passifox/master/documentation/images/cip-autocomplete.png)

 #### 3.1.3 Context-menu

-On every textfield chromeIPass adds 3 entries to the context-menu.<br />
+On every textfield KeePassHTTP-Connector adds 3 entries to the context-menu.<br />
-Even if the field was not detected as a username or password field by chromeIPass these entries are available.
+Even if the field was not detected as a username or password field by KeePassHTTP-Connector these entries are available.

-If you click on _Fill User + Pass_ or _Fill Pass Only_ chromeIPass checks whether the focused field belongs to a detected combination of username + password field.
+If you click on _Fill User + Pass_ or _Fill Pass Only_ KeePassHTTP-Connector checks whether the focused field belongs to a detected combination of username + password field.
 If this check fails it starts a redetection for only the focused field.<br />
 If you focus an unrecognized password field and select _Fill User + Pass_ it will automatically detect the username field and fills-in the credentials.

-__Fill User + Pass__ of the context-menu will only work if chromeIPass received only one pair of credentials.
+__Fill User + Pass__ of the context-menu will only work if KeePassHTTP-Connector received only one pair of credentials.
 Otherwise it shows you an error message and you should use the autocomplete or popup.

-__Fill Pass Only__ does work either chromeIPass received only one pair of credentials or the associated username field contains a username which belongs to one pair of the received credentials.
+__Fill Pass Only__ does work either KeePassHTTP-Connector received only one pair of credentials or the associated username field contains a username which belongs to one pair of the received credentials.

 __Show Password Generator Icons__ restarts the detection of _visible_ password fields on the page and adds the key-icon for the password generator to each of them.